 Computer equipment 4 years

+Computer software 3 years

 Equipment 6 years

 Furniture and fixtures 10 years

 Leasehold improvements are amortized on a straight-line basis over the term of the respective lease.

 Contributions of and amounts related to capital assets and donated capital assets are amortized to operations and included as revenue on the same basis as the amortization of the respective capital asset.